 ABSTRACT.
-The arrival of AI techniques in computations, with the potential for hallucinations and non-robustness, has made trustworthiness of algorithms a focal point.
+The arrival of AI techniques in computations, with the potential for hallucinations and nonrobustness, has made trustworthiness of algorithms a focal point.
 However, trustworthiness of the many classical approaches are not well understood.
 This is the case for feature selection, a classical problem in the sciences, statistics, machine learning etc. Here, the LASSO optimisation problem is standard.
 Despite its widespread use, it has not been established when the output of algorithms attempting to compute support sets of minimisers of LASSO in order to do feature selection can be trusted.
 In this paper we establish how no (randomised) algorithm that works on all inputs can determine the correct support sets (with probability > 1/2) of minimisers of LASSO when reading approximate input, regardless of precision and computing power.
 However, we define a LASSO condition number and design an efficient algorithm for computing these support sets provided the input data is well-posed (has finite condition number) in time polynomial in the dimensions and logarithm of the condition number.
 For ill-posed inputs the algorithm runs forever, hence, it will never produce a wrong answer.
 Furthermore, the algorithm computes an upper bound for the condition number when this is finite.
 Finally, for any algorithm defined on an open set containing a point with infinite condition number, there is an input for which the algorithm will either run forever or produce a wrong answer.
 Our impossibility results stem from generalised hardness of approximation - within the Solvability Complexity Index (SCI) hierarchy framework - that generalises the classical phenomenon of hardness of approximation.

-1. INTRODUCTION
+1. Introduction

-In the wake of the many AI-based algorithms throughout the society and the sciences, potentially yielding hallucinations and instabilities [4, 23, 23, 24, 31, 34, 38, 40, 44, 46], the question of trustworthiness of algorithms is now becoming a crucial topic.
-This is particularly true for government regulators, where the European Commission [52] has been particularly vocal about its demand for trust in algorithms.
+In the wake of the many AI-based algorithms throughout the society and the sciences, potentially yielding hallucinations and instabilities [4, 25, 25, 26, 33, 37, 42, 45, 50, 52], the question of trustworthiness of algorithms is now becoming a crucial topic.
+This is particularly true for government regulators, where the European Commission [58] has been particularly vocal about its demand for trust in algorithms.
 However, with this new focus on trust in algorithms comes an important question: Which of the classical (non-AI-based) approaches are trustworthy?
-For example, can solutions to the unconstrained LASSO feature/model selection problem be trustworthily computed?
+For example, can solutions to the unconstrained LASSO feature/model selection problem be computed in a trustworthy way?
 See Remark 1.3 for a discussion of what one means by a trustworthy algorithm.
-The now classical LASSO feature selection approach, initiated by Tibshirani [60] is now standard in large parts of the sciences and is defined as follows, see also [15, 36, 37, 41].
+The classical LASSO feature selection approach, initiated by Tibshirani [66], is now standard in large parts of the sciences and is defined as follows (see also [17,40,41,46] and [1,44,46,71] for other l^1 problems).

 Definition 1.1.
-For fixed $\lambda \in \mathbb{Q}$ , $\lambda > 0$ , the unconstrained LASSO feature selection problem is the following: given input $\iota = (y, A)$ with $y \in \mathbb{R}^m$ and $A \in \mathbb{R}^{m \times N}$ , find the support of some vector in
+For fixed $\lambda \in \mathbb{Q}$, $\lambda > 0$, the unconstrained LASSO feature selection problem is the following: given input $\iota = (y, A)$ with $y \in \mathbb{R}^m$ and $A \in \mathbb{R}^{m \times N}$, find the support of some vector in